Arlouro/Design-Vault/Design/UI & UX/Typography/Typography.md

 New Alphabet -
 It was a theoretical exercise
 it was unreadable
-but later it was polished in order to be more readable Peter Civil
+but later it was polished by a designer in order to be more readable Peter Civil - Designer de albuns de bandas

+Choque entre o design e a tecnologia

+### Anos 80

+Com a utilização de computadores e impressoras digitais surge a necessidade de surgir fontes que sucedam nestes meios digitais

+Zuzana Licko
+Desenha as letras em cima da grelha presente nestes meios Letras paxalizadas
+Ainda presentes em calculadoras e em meios com pouca definição por exemplo